This article explains how to remove or hide the Home folder from the navigation pane in File Explorer on Windows 11.

 That should do it!

-In summary, hiding or restoring the Home folder in Windows 11’s File Explorer is straightforward.
-Users can customize their navigation pane according to their preferences by following the steps outlined.
+Hiding or restoring the Home folder in Windows 11’s File Explorer is straightforward.
+You can customize your navigation pane according to your preferences by following the steps outlined.
 Here are the key points to remember:

-• Hiding the Home Folder: Modify the registry to hide the Home folder, ensuring a cleaner navigation experience.
+- Hiding the Home Folder: Modify the registry to hide the Home folder.
+This gives you a cleaner navigation experience.

-• Restoring the Home Folder: Simply delete the registry entries or create a new key to return the Home folder.
+- Restoring the Home Folder: Simply delete the registry entries or create a new key to bring back the Home folder.

-• Reboot Required: A system reboot may be necessary to apply any changes made in the registry.
+- Reboot Required: A system reboot may be necessary to apply any changes you make in the registry.

-• Customization: Tailor your File Explorer to suit your needs, whether decluttering or restoring familiar functionalities.
+- Customization: Tailor your File Explorer to suit your needs.
+You can declutter it or restore familiar features.

-• Caution with Registry: Always exercise caution while editing the Windows Registry, as incorrect changes can lead to system issues.
+- Caution with Registry: Always exercise caution when editing the Windows Registry.
+Incorrect changes can lead to system issues.

 Following these guidelines will help you efficiently manage your File Explorer’s interface.